MikesGlitch/assessments/README.md

 # What is this?

-The purpose of this repository is to store interview assessments that I've completed.
+This repository is a holding pen for interview assessments that I've completed.

 My goal is to provide information on my abilities without duplicating effort.